All Episodes

 But for Comey to claim that he could not find any precedent for prosecuting, he just has to look at the record of the Justice Department, starting with Bill Clinton.

-And in the last twenty-three years, we've had a substantial number of espionage cases.
+And in the last 23 years, we've had a substantial number of espionage cases.

-Uh and and it's clear, and I I just watched Rudy Giuliani on Fox walking through as a former federal prosecutor that Comey's use of the language, you know, that that that she was um in effect extremely sloppy fits precisely the term for gross negligence.
+And it's clear, and I just watched Rudy Giuliani on Fox walking through as a former federal prosecutor, that Comey's use of the language, you know, that she was, in effect, extremely sloppy, fits precisely the term for gross negligence.

 What's the difference?